overbyte/photoshop-gif-creator-script/README.md

 This will guide you through a series of steps to create the gif:

-* Select the area that the gif will be created from
+* Select the area in the Photoshop file that the gif will be created from

 * You should run the action from the actions palette by using the `useScript` action in the newly-added `BannerActions` folder.
 A shortcut of Ctrl-F12 has been added.